lacuna/bifurcan/README.md

 These libraries are all-or-nothing propositions: they work great as long as you also adopt the surrounding ecosystem.
 Historically, given the lack of functional primitives in Java's standard library, this made a lot of sense.
 With the introduction of lambdas, streams, et al in Java 8, however, this is no longer required.

 This library builds only on the primitives provided by the Java 8 standard library.
-Rather than using the existing collection interfaces in `java.uil` such as `List` or `Map`, it provides its own interfaces (`IList`, `IMap`, `ISet`) that provide functional semantics - `IMap.put(key, val)` returns a new `IMap` rather than the previous value.
+Rather than using the existing collection interfaces in `java.util` such as `List` or `Map`, it provides its own interfaces (`IList`, `IMap`, `ISet`) that provide functional semantics - `IMap.put(key, val)` returns a new `IMap` rather than the previous value.
 Each interface provides a method (`toList`, `toMap`, `toSet`) for coercing the collection to a read-only version of the standard Java interfaces.

 ### "linear" and "forked" collections